tedlayea/Tedpark/README.md

 Motivation / Objective:

 * To create an app which easily saves places (with just one click) e.g. where you park and take you there when you want to return.
-* Before starting to built the app, survey conducted using https://docs.google.com/forms/d/e/1FAIpQLSd1ethIS_uZsVv2Gr93t-Ur0foavo9OZKlWbDinJDDHRhK19Q/viewform?c=0&w=1
+* Before starting to built the app, a survey conducted using https://docs.google.com/forms/d/e/1FAIpQLSd1ethIS_uZsVv2Gr93t-Ur0foavo9OZKlWbDinJDDHRhK19Q/viewform?c=0&w=1

 * EDR:
 * ![alt text](screen_shots/ERD.jpg)